 Clicking on any of these links, or on the individual topics in the navigation pane to the left, will provide more detailed information on particular focus areas, and on the individual faculty members involved.

 Numerous avenues of research that directly impinge on cancer development and progression are ongoing, utilizing both human and model organisms.
 Among the current programs, several are studying the mechanisms of mutation and genetic instability, as well as the influence of viruses or environmental agents on such processes.
 Several groups are concerned with alterations in cell growth and development and include programs studying a variety of signal transduction pathways, alterations in chromosome structure and the regulation of gene expression.
+Click here for more information on faculty members with research interests in Cancer and Regenerative Medicine.

 The department has several major research programs in "systems biology" aimed at understanding the molecular basis of cardiovascular, pulmonary and renal function in mammals.

 Animal models in which the role of ion transporters, signal receptors and molecular motors are investigated using physiological, genetic and imaging techniques can provide novel biological insights into human heart disease, congenital heart defects, high blood pressure and vascular damage.
+Click here for more information on faculty members with research interests in Cardiovascular Biology and Disease.

 Of the major medical concerns prevalent in the 21st century, it was once assumed that infectious agents would not likely be among them, presumably having succumbed to 20th century pharmaceuticals.
 Unfortunately, the challenge to human health from the microbial world remains enormous, as microorganisms evolve into new niches.

 We have strong programs in bacterial, viral and fungal pathogenesis that confront several contemporary concerns, including many types opportunistic infections found in cystic fibrosis, AIDS and immunocompromised patients for example.
+Click here for more information on faculty members with research interests in Microbiology, Virology, and Immunology.

 The department has assembled an outstanding group of investigators having in common an interest in understanding the relationships among structure, dynamics and function in macromolecules.

 The very latest instrumentation for both NMR spectroscopy and X-ray crystallography has been assembled in the department to permit detailed investigation of macromolecular complexes integral to processes that participate in the development of cardiac pathology and cancer among others, while allowing investigators the opportunity to create novel small molecule therapeutics or engineered antibodies in response.
+Click here for more information on faculty members with research interests in Structural Biology and Protein Structure/Function.